Based on our extensive research, our team of investing experts has put together this list of the best online brokers in Germany.

 4. Fund Your Account

 Unlike some financial ventures, you don’t need to have a large amount of money up front to work to start stock trading in Germany.
 Some brokers have minimum amounts as low as 10 Euros, making it easy and affordable for anyone to take part.
 If your investment strategy is long-term, you may want to consider investing in your future with an ETF savings plan.
 This will allow you to reap the benefits of compound interest over time, rather than only seeing small gains in your immediate future.

 5. Start Trading

 With everything else complete, you can begin trading with online brokers in Germany!
-Simply choose the savings plan, stock, or ETF you’d like to invest in and start working with your online broker.
+Simply choose the savings plan, stock, or ETF you’d like to invest in and start working with your preferrable german broker.
 Take advantage of the educational resources that they may offer, so you can get the best out of your experience, and make sure to look at the beginning of your investment journey as a learning experience.